kgisl/pythonFDP/units/Unit_III_Notes.md

 				completed

-**(ii)	Python continue statement**
+** ii.
+Python continue statement**

-•	The continue statement is used to skip the rest of the code inside a loop for the current iteration only.
+-[] The continue statement is used to skip the rest of the code inside a loop for the current iteration only.
-•	Loop does not terminate but continues on with the next iteration.
+-[] Loop does not terminate but continues on with the next iteration.

 **Syntax of Continue**